hibachouchou/AWS-Small-Projects/The Cloud Resume Challenge/Deployment of the static website on Amazon S3/README.md

 * Log in to the AWS Management Console.
 * Navigate to the S3 service.
 * Click on "Create bucket".
-* Enter a unique bucket name (e.g., my-resume-bucket).
+* Enter a unique bucket name (e.g., hiba-cloud-challenge-resume).
 * Choose the AWS region closest to you.
 * Uncheck the "Block all public access" option to allow public access to your website.
 * Acknowledge that you understand the risks of enabling public access.